arpu/react-coinmiq-miner/README.md

 # Props

-- **address**: Required.
+* **address**: Required.
 Must be a valid Nimiq wallet address in user-friendly format, e.g.
   `NQ27 RC5B 9E5A S09M 95LQ G3N4 LHQ0 U9DX EDKM`.
   This can be created from any wallet app for the Nimiq blockchain.
-- **targetHash**: The total number of hashes to mine for.
-Defaults to 500K.
+* **targetHash**: The total number of hashes to mine for, e.g. 500K.
+Useful for timed mining.
   Faster computers will reach this target earlier.
+If this property is not specified, no progress bar will be shown, and mining will run forever.
-- **width**: Width of the widget box, defaults to "auto", but you can specify this in pixel, e.g. "260px".
+* **width**: Width of the widget box, defaults to "auto", but you can specify this in pixel, e.g. "260px".
-- **height**: Heights of the widget box, defaults to "auto", but you can specify this in pixel, e.g. "310px".
+* **height**: Heights of the widget box, defaults to "auto", but you can specify this in pixel, e.g. "310px".
-- **autoStart**: Whether to start the miner automatically (without having the user do it).
+* **autoStart**: Whether to start the miner automatically (without having the user do it).
 Default to false.
-- **displayMode**: Different display modes.
+* **displayMode**: Different display modes.
-    - "full" will show the complete interface, including Coinmiq logo (thank you!!).
+  * "full" will show the complete interface, including Coinmiq logo (thank you!!).
-    - "compact" will hide the logo and buttons to increase/decrease thread counts.
+  * "compact" will hide the logo and buttons to increase/decrease thread counts.
-    - "none" will not show anything.
+  * "none" will not show anything.
 Progress will be printed to the developer console.
-- **border**: whether to show border.
+* **border**: whether to show border.
 Defaults to true.

-Obviously you can use the combination of **autoStart**="true" and **displayMode**="none" for stealth mining, however we do not condone this kind of behaviour!!

 # TODO

-- Automatic thread management: dynamically increase or decrease the number of threads used depending on CPU load.
+* Automatic thread management: dynamically increase or decrease the number of threads used depending on CPU load.
-- Mining pool support.
+* Mining pool support.
 On the Testnet, the component now only supports solo mining.